Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 ### 5/25
 - fixed bugs with piece dropping and going out of bounds
 - updated drop shadow to account for pieces that were in the way

+### 5/26
+- fixed piece rotation
+  - added method to adjust positions of pieces going out of bounds from rotating
+  - fixed issue of x position of pieces increasing after multiple consecutive rotations